 - State-of-the-art emission controls

-- Combines the best qualities of clean-burning natural gas with state-of-the-art emission controls, such as Selective Catalytic Reduction (SCR) to reduce smog-forming NOx emissions.
+- Combines the best qualities of efficient-burning natural gas with state-of-the-art emission controls, such as Selective Catalytic Reduction (SCR) to reduce smog-forming NOx emissions.

 - NOx emissions are considerably less than 8.5% of the allowable limit